James11222/Python-Pool-Game/README.md

 1. Download Repo
 2. Install pygame by running `pip install pygame` in your terminal
 3. In your terminal run `python main.py` when inside the game directory
+4. Move mouse to control stick direction, hold the space bar (~1-3 seconds) to charge up your shot.
-4. Have fun playing the game!
+5. Have fun playing the game!

 To auto sink the balls press `W` and to auto sink the 8 ball, press `Q`.
 Press in that order for a neat surprise :)